XxPoggyisLitxX/better-on-bedrock-wiki/items.md

 ### Info
 Magic staffs are items that can cast different types of spells.
 ### Where to find
-Magic Scroll are found by trading with a Lonely Wizard.
+Magic Staffs are found by trading with a Lonely Wizard.
 This mob spawns in a house in forest biomes.
 The process to obtain Staffs are a bit complex, but it will be explained below.
 ## Process to find
 <div style="display: flex; align-items: center;">
   <img src="./assets/magic_scroll_mine.png" alt="Example Image" width="64">